MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > - This policy setting only applies if you are installing or updating to Version 1905 or later of Microsoft 365 Apps.
 > - To use this policy setting, download at least version 4882.1000 of the [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030), which were released on July 9, 2019.

-If you enable this policy setting, Teams won't be installed in the following scenarios for Version 1905 or later:
+If you enable this policy setting, Teams isn't installed in the following scenarios for Version 1905 or later:

 - New installations of Microsoft 365 Apps
 - Updates to existing installations of Microsoft 365 Apps